tizzo/probo.ci/docs/step-by-step.md

 ---

 Probo is here to make your development work cycle more fluid.
 We want you to be able to configure Probo to fit your project's needs; because Probo is highly configurable there are many ways to integrate it with your project.
 Below is a step by step example of a standard Drupal Site install with Github.
 This walkthrough does not use all the available parameters provided by the Drupal Plugin.
 You can see more available parameters in the [Probo build documentation](http://probo.ci/docs/build/#drupal-plugin).
+You can find this example repository [github.com/Probo-beta-tester](https://github.com/Probo-beta-tester).

 Build Specs:
 - Standard Drupal Site with a MYSQL database.
 - Your repository is stored on Github.

 ----

-## Sign in and sync your Github and Probo app.
+## Sign in and Sync up.
-**Step 1: Sign into your [Probo App](https://app.probo.ci/) with GitHub.**
+**Step 1: Sign into your [Probo App](https://app.probo.ci/) and authenticate GitHub.**
+Go to [Probo App](https://app.probo.ci/) and click on the github link.
+Once you get to Github, click 'Authenticate application'.

 **Step 2: Enter your beta invite code.
 Use your personalized beta tester invite code that we emailed you.**
+You will be sent back to the Probo app where you will need to enter in your information.
 Note: Still need an invite code?
 You can email [probo-support@probo.ci](mailto:probo-support@probo.ci).
 We are inviting beta testers in on a rolling basis.

 **Step 3: Sync your Github Repos**
+Click the 'Sync Repos' button at the top right corner.
+This will pull in all of your github repositories.
+Click the button next to each repo you want to use with Probo.
+{% image 'authenticate.gif' alt='Authenticate Gif' class='docs-gif'%}

 ## Prepare your Database